 Fabrication

 The BPT was fabricated (Fig. 5) on a flexible Parylene C substrate with thin film Pt electrodes based on previously reported techniques [7].
 Platinum was deposited (2000 Å thick) and patterned on a Parylene coated (10 m thick) silicon wafer.
-Following a 2 m insulation layer, sacrificial photoresist was patterned to establish the microchannel and BNC structures.
+Following deposition of a 2 m Parylene insulation layer, sacrificial photoresist was patterned to establish the microchannel and BNC structures.
 A final 2 m thick layer of Parylene was used to enclose the structure, and access ports were patterned and opened with oxygen plasma.